 When the backoff counter of the STA reaches zero, it may choose to not transmit and keep its backoff counter at zero.
-A STA with backoff counter that has already reached zero initiate transmission only following condition 1b)
+A STA with backoff counter that has already reached zero may initiate(#10252,10507,10664) transmission only following condition 1b)

-A STA with backoff counter that has already reached zero and that choose not to transmit following condition 1b), may perform a new backoff procedure following deferral as described in 10.23.2.4 (Obtaining an EDCA TXOP) and 10.3.4.3 (Backoff procedure for DCF) before being allowed to initiate transmission on a link following condition 1a).
+A STA with backoff counter that has already reached zero and that chose(#10253) not to transmit following condition 1b), may perform a new backoff procedure following deferral as described in 10.23.2.4 (Obtaining an EDCA TXOP) and 10.3.4.3 (Backoff procedure for DCF) before being allowed to initiate transmission on a link following condition 1a).
 In such a case, CW[AC] and QSRC[AC] shall be left unchanged

 NOTE 1—The backoff counters for each link count down as specified in 10.23.2.4 (Obtaining an EDCA TXOP).